Turner v. Driver: Decision

 We conclude that First Amendment principles, controlling authority, and persuasive precedent demonstrate that a First Amendment right to record the police does exist, subject only to reasonable time, place, and manner restrictions.Overall, the Fifth Circuit said that when Turner was arrested, no clearly established right existed to record police officers in public, so the doctrine of qualified immunity should be used.
 However, in the future, the court will recognize the right to record as clearly established.
 The court also reversed qualified immunity for Grinalds and Dyess regarding only Turner's Fourth Amendment claim for unlawful arrest.

 Turner dissent

-Chief Justice Edith Brown Clement dissented from the majority's opinion that established going forward the First Amendment right to film the police in the Fifth Circuit.
-Chief Justice Brown felt that deciding this issue in this case was unnecessary because the first issue is whether the trial court properly guaranteed the officers qualified immunity.
+Chief Judge Edith Brown Clement dissented from the majority's opinion that established going forward the First Amendment right to film the police in the Fifth Circuit.
+Chief Judge Brown felt that deciding this issue in this case was unnecessary because the first issue is whether the trial court properly guaranteed the officers qualified immunity.

 Judge Clement also believed, though, that the majority had inappropriately decided on what is "clear established law" based on "a high level of generality."
 She believed that other precedents had narrowly decided that the First Amendment gave citizens the right to record the police.
 She does not believe that right extends to recording a police station, which Turner did in this case.